AU-CS-499-Spring-2020/sustainability-website/Journal.md

  Kyle - Modified map page to accomodate for potential addition of location information, as well as adding modifications to the mock-up information page

+  Feb 29-
+  Phil - added cardboard tab and added information to plastic, cardboard and metal tabs.